TurboGears/tgext.pluggable/README.rst

     plug(base_config, 'plugtest')

-After enabling the *plugtest* application you should run *paster setup-app development.ini* inside your TurboGears project to create the sample model.
+After enabling the *plugtest* application you should run *gearbox setup-app* inside your TurboGears project to create the sample model.
 Then you can access the sample application page though *http://localhost:8080/plugtest*